sinch/docs/docs/conversation/conversation-getting-started/conversation-instagram-setup.md

 Only business accounts can send and receive messages using the Conversation API Instagram integration.

+> 📘 Note
+>
-> 📘 If you already have an Instagram business Account your can skip this step.
+> If you already have an Instagram business Account your can skip this step.

 ### Creating a Facebook Page

 In order to send and receive message using the Instagram Message API, you need a Facebook Page connected to your Instagram business account.
 You can learn how to create a Facebook page [here](https://www.facebook.com/business/help/104002523024878).

+> 📘 Note
+>
-> 📘 If you already have a Facebook Page your can skip this step.
+> If you already have a Facebook Page your can skip this step.

 ### Creating a Facebook App

 In order to set up the Instagram Messaging API, you should create a Facebook App, following this [guide](https://developers.facebook.com/docs/development/create-an-app/).

+> 📘 Note
+>
-> 📘 If you already have a Facebook App your can skip this step.
+> If you already have a Facebook App your can skip this step.

+> 🚧 Warning
+>
-> 🚧 By now, Instagram Messaging Product is allowed as a Closed Beta integration, so, in order to add the Instagram Messaging product to your Facebook App, you should contact us.
+> By now, Instagram Messaging Product is allowed as a Closed Beta integration, so, in order to add the Instagram Messaging product to your Facebook App, you should contact us.

 ### Connecting the Facebook Page to the Instagram Business Account